rajankit911/Obsidian/Kafka/Consumer Group Rebalancing.md

 # Rebalance Notification

+The [[Consumer Groups#Consumer Group Coordinator|Group coordinator]] receives heartbeats (or polling for messages) from all consumers of a consumer group.
+If a consumer stops sending heartbeats, the coordinator will trigger a rebalance.

 ![[rebalance_notification.svg]]

-The rebalance process begins with the coordinator notifying the consumer instances that a rebalance has begun.
+The rebalance process begins with the [[Consumer Groups#Consumer Group Coordinator|group coordinator]] notifying the consumer instances that a rebalance has begun.
 It does this by piggybacking on the `HeartbeatResponse` or the `OffsetFetchResponse`.
 # Traditional Rebalance: Stop-the-World

 Once the consumers receive the rebalance notification from the coordinator, they will revoke their current partition assignments.
 If they have been maintaining any state based on the events in their previously assigned partitions, they will also have to clean that up.
 Now they are basically like new consumers and will go through the same steps as a new consumer joining the group.